 I am pursuing a Ph.D. in electrical and computer engineering with an emphasis in formal methods.
 My advisors are Dr. Sriram Sankaranarayanan and Dr. Bor-Yuh Evan Chang.
 I am also an active member of the CUPLV (University of Colorado Programming Languages and Verification) group.
-I am an active musician, performing with a variety along the front range and I enjoy photography, though I am very much an amateur.
+I am an active musician, performing with a variety of groups along the front range.
+I also take lots of pictures and write software.

 In a partnership with ioSemantics, I am working on automated program analysis of business logic software.
 I am investigating high performance methods of using Satisfiability Modulo Theories solvers to explore the possible state space of programs.

 The Incremental Inductive Model Checker was a project of the Model Checking group at the University of Colorado at Boulder.
 I investigated combinational optimizations for encoding problems for SAT.
 I implemented the Tseitin Transform, technology mapping (Eén, Mishchenko and Sörensson).
 The code for this project is not yet available and may never become available.

 I implemented technology mapping for CNF conversion for the IC3 model checker.
 This model checker placed 3rd in the HWMCC10 competition.
 The technology mapping used in IC3 is primitive compared to that used in IImc.

 Prior to returning to school for graduate study, I worked for Agere Systems (acquired by LSI) as a digital design engineer.
 I developed Verilog designs for a hard disk read channel.
 A read channel is responsible for converting the analog electrical signals that come from a Giant Magnetoresistance (GMR) head into the digital data that a computer can interpret.
 It does this using a Viterbi decoder.